rcacademy/webdevcamp/week3/w3d1/homework/README.md

-# Publish your Portfolio website to Github
+# Publish your Portfolio Website to Github

 [Github](http://github.com) has a cool feature for hosting static web content.
 Projects made with pure HTML, CSS and front-end Javascript are typically static websites and we can host them for free on Github.com.